 The ERP requirements template includes organizational structure, business processes, data and information requirements, system security and access control, SLAs and other legal requirements, technical infrastructure, and implementation considerations.

-In addition, each section includes specific questions that should be answered to assess the organization’s needs properly.
+In addition, each section includes specific questions that need to be answered to properly assess the organization’s needs.

 Answering these questions will help organizations identify the features and functionality they require from an enterprise resource planning solution.
 Additionally, the template can generate a Request for Proposal (RFP).